zhendrikse/physics-in-python/docs/index.md

   <a href="glowscript/AtomicOrbitals.html">
     <img alt="Spherical harmonics" src="./images/atomic_orbitals.png" title="Click to animate"/>
   </a>
-  <figcaption>Applying polar coordinates to spherical harmonics, which form
-              solutions for the wave functions of the Schr&#246;dinger equation for the hydrogen atom.</figcaption>
+  <figcaption>Spherical harmonics are solutions of the Schr&#246;dinger equation for the hydrogen atom.</figcaption>
 </figure>

 <p><br clear="all"/></p>